naev/naev-website/content/blarg/2023-07-30_new_autonav.md

 So how does this work?
 By default, autonav will use patrol lanes of non-hostile factions when jumping, and will not use them otherwise.
 You can configure it to not use lanes for jump, and also to use lanes for landing on planets or stations from the new settings option accessible in the info menu.
+The settings button replaces and incorporates the "Set GUI" functionality.

 <%= image( @items['/imgs/blarg/2023/autonav_settings.png'], "New player settings are accessible from the info window.", 'center' ) %>